-More importantly, we want to see examples of how staff (including leaders’) conduct makes those expectations clear and that any breaches are identified and appropriately acted upon.
+More importantly, we want to see examples of how staff (including leaders) make conduct expectations clear and that any breaches are identified and appropriately acted upon.

 Control

 What the customer cares about:

 Whether the provider has checks and balances in place to support good conduct and identify and address poor conduct, including complaints and disputes resolution.